SQream/sqream_docs/sql/sql_functions/aggregate_functions/avg.rst

 	---
 	26

-Combine AVG with other Aggregates
+Combine AVG with Other Aggregates
 ---------------------------------

 .. code-block:: psql